 - Civic celebrations

-- Fund-raisers benefiting the citizens of Houston
+- Fund-raisers benefiting the citizens of Jamestown

 - Organizations and individuals who have made a significant contribution to society